 Did you notice that this race is on the Florida Gators football team's bye-week?
 While there may not be a Gators game that day, we are going to make sure you get your tailgate fix at our TailGate2Gate celebration zone!

-There will be food trucks and beer and sodas available for everyone, runners and spectators alike.
+There will be food trucks available for everyone, runners and spectators alike.

 Confirmed Food Trucks (check back for updates)